uzysjung/UzysAssetsPickerController/README.md

 ## Installation
 1. Just add `pod 'UzysAssetsPickerController'` to your Podfile.
-2. Copy over the files libary folder to your project folder
+2. Copy over the files library folder to your project folder

 ## Usage
 ###Import header.